visgl/luma.gl/docs/api-reference/effects/glfx-shader-modules.md

 ## Attribution / License

-This is mostly a repackaging of shader code from [Evan Wallace](https://github.com/evanw/glfx.js)'s wonderful glfx library.
+This is a repackaging of shader code from [Evan Wallace](https://github.com/evanw/glfx.js)'s glfx library.

 The code and documentation is included here under MIT license.